hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </div>

-It can be seen from the definition that mode-grouping does not change the layout's singlevariate function.
+It can be seen from the definition that mode-coalescing does not change the layout's singlevariate function.

 [Later in this note](#what-function-can-be-admitted-by-a-layout), we will discuss an